Ashford Church of England Primary School

 • Remember — be an ACE timekeeper!

 You must provide the school with at least 2 emergency contacts for your child.
 If a child is ill or unable to attend school it is essential that parents notify us as early as possible on the first day of absence.
+Please notify us in advance of any medical appointments which will mean your child is absent from school.

 It is a parent’s legal responsibility to ensure that a child attends school and to inform the school of the reason for absence before 9.00am daily.
 Please do not wait for us to contact you.